St. Nicholas Central Breaker

-By 1917, over 100 millions tons of anthracite coal was being mined per year, with the coal being broken down in nearly 300 coal breakers in Pennsylvania.
+By 1917, over 100 million tons of anthracite coal was being mined per year, with the coal being broken down in nearly 300 coal breakers in Pennsylvania.
 1 The anthracite coal industry employed approximately 180,000 in just a few counties.
-The P&RC&I produced 11.5 million tons of coal in 1923, although this declined to 9.6 million tons of coal by 1928 and just 6.7 million tons by the end of 1933.
+The P&RC&I produced 11.5 million tons of coal in 1923, although this declined to 9.6 million tons of coal by 1928 and only 6.7 million tons by the end of 1933.
 5

 The anthracite coal industry collapsed in the mid-1950’s.
 Seeking a path out of the industry, the Coal & Iron Company was renamed the Philadelphia & Reading Corporation on September 1, 1955.
 12 It then proceeded to acquire the Union Underwear Company.
 The coal properties and operations were transferred to a new subsidiary, the Reading Anthracite Company.

 Reading Anthracite was sold to local owners in February 1961.
 12 With demand for anthracite coal slumping, St. Nicholas was mothballed in 1965.
 2 The company then proceeded to build a smaller, automated coal breaker near Minersville.
 1 6

 In the early 2000’s, there was a push to make the St. Nicholas Breaker a historical site 1 as part of the Schuylkill River Valley National Heritage Area.
 7 Approximately $250,000 was proposed for a feasibility study, economic assessment and plan for the future use and interpretation of the coal breaker.
 It was found that to stabilise the breaker and convert the grounds into a park would cost tens of millions of dollars.
 1